 At the centre of the département stretches the Périgord Blanc, the white colour refer to the limestone plateaux that can be found along the valley of the Isle River.
 It also includes Périgueux, the administration headcity of the Dordogne département.

-To the South-East, the Périgord Noir is the most famous and most visited of all four, and features first-ranking touristic destinations such as Sarlat-la-Canéda and the Dordogne Valley.
+To the South-East, the Périgord Noir is the most famous and most visited of all four and features first-ranking touristic destinations such as Sarlat-la-Canéda and the Dordogne Valley.
 It owes its black colour to the dark woods of oak and pine trees.

 The Périgord Pourpre, organised around the city of Bergerac, is a recent addition to the coloured Périgords from 1970 for touristic purposes.
-It is as purple as the heavy wine grapes that makes its vineyards the second largest in Aquitaine.
+It is as purple as the heavy wine grapes that make its vineyards the second largest in Aquitaine.
 The area features the village of Monpazier and the castle of Monbazillac.

 Most Beautiful Villages of France in Périgord